-When FL returns or changes
+When FL Returns or Changes

-What is relapsed or refractory Follicular Lymphoma?
+What is relapsed or refractory follicular lymphoma?

 Some people may respond well to their first treatment but after a period of time, their disease returns, this is known as relapse.
 Or sometimes they don’t respond well to their first treatment this is known as refractory disease.
 For patients who have relapsed Follicular Lymphoma (FL), there are a number other treatments that your oncologist/haematologist will consider.
 Although relapse is common it is upsetting.
 Most people with FL relapse several times and have different treatments during the time course of their illness.